 No. The Covid-19 vaccine is free and is available through the NHS to everyone in the UK who is in an eligible group.
 This includes all migrants and people who do not have a GP, NHS number, proof of address or evidence of immigration status.

 The NHS will never ask you to pay for your vaccine, share any bank details/passwords or any documents such as a passport or driver’s license.

 If you receive a call you believe to be fraudulent, hang up.
 If you believe you have been the victim of fraud or identity theft you should report this directly to Action Fraud on 0300 123 2040.
 Where the victim is vulnerable, and particularly if you are worried that someone has or might come to your house, report it to the police online or by calling 101.

 While the NHS will write to people based on their GP records, this doesn’t mean that if you don’t have an NHS number or aren’t registered with a GP you won’t be able to get vaccinated through the programme.

 It does however help to be registered with a GP to help the NHS check for any reasons that someone might not be able to have a vaccine, and ensure there is a record that both doses of the vaccine have been had.
 Details of how to register with a GP are available at: www.nhs.uk/nhs-services/gps/how-to-register-with-a-gp-surgery

 Anyone without a GP will be registered as a temporary patient.

-If you are 70 or over or on the Shielded Patient List, then you it is likely that you have been contacted by the NHS already.
-If you haven’t, this could be for a number of reasons, but is most likely to be because you are not registered with a GP or have recently moved, and we therefore don’t have your correct contact information.
+If you haven’t been contacted, this could be for a number of reasons, but is most likely to be because you are not registered with a GP or have recently moved, and we therefore don’t have your correct contact information.

 If you have never registered with a GP or haven’t been to a GP for a number of years, we would recommend speaking with your local practice about registering.